Negligence Per Se - What is It?

-Getting victim leverage by creating a presumption of negligence in the eyes of the insurance adjuster and later defense team(s), is always a good thing for a person seeking a monetary payout for bad injuries.
-There is always a very strong possibility that the at-fault factor is subject to a negligence per se instruction.
+Getting victim leverage by creating a presumption of negligence in the eyes of the insurance adjuster and later defense team(s) is always a good thing for a person seeking a monetary payout for bad injuries.
+There is always a powerful possibility that the at-fault factor is subject to negligence per se instruction.

 So this is a legal theory that puts the burden on the accused party to "prove "they were not at fault.
 This burden can turn the tables by forcing the accused to rebut that the violation of the statute.
 A defendant can say it had nothing to do with the purpose of the law.
 But once the bell is rung, this becomes a hard burden to rebut.

 Does Your Lawyer Even Plead This Theory?